dokester/BayesicFitting/docs/Dimensions.md

 volumes of space goes up with the power of the dimensions.
-In high dimensions most of the volumes of any shape, be it spherical, ellipsoidal or even irregular and/or in parts, is at the edge, defined by the value of `lowLogL`.
+In high dimensions most of the volumes of any shape, be it spherical, ellipsoidal or even irregular and/or in parts, is at the edge, defined by the value of `lowL`.
 Consequently most walkers are located at the outskirts, near the edges.
 When chosing one of these walkers near the edge to start a randomisation process from, all but one directions are in the local tangent plane, where the options for moving into forbidden